Hema21386/AppliedPythonForAI/README.md

 My projects while I learnt Applied Python for AI

 Working_snippet_1
-Program to check if the year is a leap year
+Program to check if the year is a leap year,
 Program to convert centimeters to inches

 Working_snippet_2